dgeb/json-api/format/index.md

 #### Updating Multiple Resources

 To update multiple resources, send a `PUT` request to the URL that represents the multiple individual resources (NOT the entire collection of resources).
-The request **MUST** include a top-level collection of resource objects that each contain an `"id"`.
+The request **MUST** include a top-level collection of resource objects that each contain an `"id"` member.

 For example: